iweld/sql_portfolio_tutorial/README.md

 [StackEdit.io](https://stackedit.io/)

-If you follow along with my [source code](https://raw.githubusercontent.com/iweld/sql_portfolio_tutorial/main/README.md?token=GHSAT0AAAAAACHE5256YAFERDD3WJZ3D3E4ZJCBUWA), if should not be too difficult to comprehend.
+If you follow along with my [source code](https://raw.githubusercontent.com/iweld/sql_portfolio_tutorial/main/README.md?token=GHSAT0AAAAAACHE5256YAFERDD3WJZ3D3E4ZJCBUWA), it should not be too difficult to comprehend.
 Markdown is a very simple language to understand and implement.

 #### How can I get started?